davidk-im/P5-Gim-Vamps-Project/README.md

             *Can play or just move a few pieces around for testing purposes
         * Remember game ID
         * Input game ID into replay game under play menu(some games with data already include 24 and 33)
+        * *note: multiplayer games are played on the same computer, by alternating between black move and white move.
+This data can be saved and be replayed from anyone's account with the correct game ID

 ### Incorporating College Board Requirements:
 * Creative development